Soggy hash browns have no business on my plate. Crispy hash browns or bust!

 Cooking over high heat is tricky no matter what kind of oil you’re using.
 Depending on your pan and your stove, it’s just too easy to burn your food over medium-high or high heat.

-The final step is to transfer the hash browns to a plate lined with a paper towel to absorb some of the excess oil.
+Lastly, you’ll transfer the hash browns to a plate lined with a paper towel to absorb some of the excess oil.
 I assume the nutrition facts offered under the recipe are a little inflated in fat content, but I can’t account for how much oil is left in the pan and on the paper towel.

-Regardless, these hash browns are a more nutritious option than diner hash browns that are cooked in highly refined vegetable oil.
+Regardless, these hash browns are a more nutritious option than diner hash browns cooked in highly refined vegetable oil.
 They offer more complex flavor than standard hash browns, too, since they’re cooked in olive oil with garlic and onion powder until golden and crispy.

-I can hardly wait to share those breakfast burritos with you tomorrow morning.
 Please leave a comment to let me know how these turn out for you.
 Your star ratings with your comment is much appreciated, too (those help convince other visitors that the recipe is worth making!).
 Have a great weekend!

 Delicious Crispy Hash Browns